JoelPulla/Flutter-App-Rick-And-Morty-Api/README.md

-# Flutter Rick and Morty Character Search
+# Flutter Rick and Morty Flutter App
 This project is a Flutter application that allows users to search and view details of characters from the Rick and Morty series using the Rick and Morty API.
 The application implements a custom `SearchDelegate` to perform searches and display results intuitively.

 ## Features